freevo/kaa-base/doc/input.rst

 Importing *kaa.input.stdin* plugin will add a new signal to the :ref:`global Kaa signals dictionary <mainsignals>` called ``stdin_key_press``.
-When the first callback is connected to this signal, the terminal is put into *canonical mode* which allows per-keystroke input to be available immediately.
+When the first callback is connected to this signal, the terminal is put into *non-canonical mode* which allows per-keystroke input to be available immediately.
 When the last callback is disconnected (or when the program exits), the terminal is returned to canonical mode.

 The callback receives a single string argument describing the character being inputted.
 If the character is printable (e.g. alphanumberic) then it is that